 Phlebotomy is an excellent career choice for those who are energetic and have a desire to help others.
 The six-week course will teach the skills necessary to obtain blood samples suitable for testing in any laboratory setting.

-A new class will be admitted to the Phlebotomy Program each semester.
 Student selection is based on completion of all requirements:

-- Complete and submit the online application.
+- Complete and submit the online application form.

 - Must be in good standing with the College.

 - Must meet the Essential Functions required for Phlebotomy students.

 - Ensure all steps are complete by midnight March 31, 2023.
 (Notification of Acceptance: April 10 – April 14.)

 *Due to COVID, we have limited clinical sites.
 Clinical training may take longer than the 6-week course in order to have all participants completed.

 - Pass a criminal background check and drug test upon admission to the program.